sciZer0/7/v/README.md

 * (3) the use of the new **all-fees-burning** 🔥 mechanism
 * (4) the introduction of the universal **tax** with a extremely-low rate supposed to additionally regularly be reduced.

 Pay attention: all fees received (100% fees) are burned 🔥 and there is no emission of the native token any more after the Genesis Block.
-The maximum supply  is issued at the Genesis Block and then is fully distributed among over 100 million people.
+The maximum supply  is issued at the Genesis Block and then right away is fully distributed among over 100 million people.

 Being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.

-Simultaneously, despite being highly-efficient, the blockchain strives to pay in the native token **each Contributor** highly-generous automated-donations  — at least, **$1,2 million per year** or **$100,000 per month**.
+Simultaneously, despite being highly-efficient, the blockchain strives to pay in the native token **each Contributor** (for example, being a programming engineer) highly-generous automated-donations  — at least, **$1,2 million per year** or **$100,000 per month**.

 The narrative being defined by the blockchain involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.